Suma-Marri/School_District_Analysis/README.md

     <img width="577" alt="image" src="https://user-images.githubusercontent.com/58046234/150070185-44233793-278e-4301-8721-9e5f6f19f971.png">

-  - Scores by school type:
+  - Scores by school type: The charter schools did not change as much (also about 0.1%) between both analysis, so there was no big chnage to be concerned about.

   *With Thomas High School's 9th Grade:*

   <img width="558" alt="image" src="https://user-images.githubusercontent.com/58046234/150071610-57898c86-029b-4a27-a0e2-ec231d5fae38.png">